NumPy Arrays

 Indexing and Slicing Arrays

-# Access the first element
+# Retrieve the first element of arr

 first_element = arr[0]